monolyth-php/cliff/README.md

 and a non-zero exit status is returned.
 Note that exit status 1 is reserved for when required arguments are missing.

+## Preloading files
+Like `vendor/autoload.php`, your command might require some bootstrapping, e.g. if you're using a framework.
+You can use the `@preload [filename]` annotation to automate this (instead of required `require_once` calls which are slightly ugly).

+Multiple `@preload` annotations are included in order.
+Note that all paths should be relative to `getcwd()`.